 Things to Do in Wellington in Winter Outdoors

 Since I’ve made Wellington out to be all wet and windy I best share some great news.
 It isn’t always like that!
-Of course there’s the rubbish days like everywhere in the world but Wellington is also blessed with glorious winter sunshine.
+Of course, there are the rubbish days like everywhere in the world but Wellington is also blessed with glorious winter sunshine.
 There are some awesome things to do outside in Wellington in winter too.

 Red Rocks Coastal Walk Owhiro Bay

 This is one of the best winter walks to do in Wellington.
 The walk itself is 6 km taking 2 – 3 hours to complete but the track is flat except for one hill so it’s fairly easy even if the weather isn’t on your side.
 There is some beach walking required and the track surface is a little rocky in parts so just be aware.
 As you make your way around the coastal walk you’ll come to Red Rocks which are very obvious, all of a sudden the rocks that line the coast turn red!
 After the rocks you’ll walk onto Sinclair head which is the star of the show and the best part of the walk.
 During the months of May-August Sinclair head is home to some very special visitors.
 Male Fur Seals!
 The males are our breeding during the rest of the year but they head back to Sinclair Head every winter to feed and relax.